 With onboard Wi-Fi, people without access to cable networks can access their networks immediately after finishing their builds.
 This lets them access online content faster and with less hassle.

-They are more, in a sense, more streamlined and optimized.
+They are more, in a sense, streamlined and optimized.

 Cons of Onboard Wi-Fi

-For example, if you motherboard comes with WiFi 5 card, you will not be able to upgrade it to WiFi 6.
+For example, if your motherboard comes with WiFi 5 card, you will not be able to upgrade it to the newer WiFi 6.

-Additionally, all things considered, a motherboard with onboard Wi-Fi may be more expensive than one without the facility.
+Additionally, all things considered, a motherboard with onboard Wi-Fi is more expensive compared to one without the facility given the same specs.
 This might be something that users who don’t need Wi-Fi would have to consider.